ejariza-evowill/technical-task-for-bored-juniors/readme.md

 # Evowill Technical Challenge

-For this challenge, we are going to use the API of [bored API](https://www.boredapi.com/).
+For this challenge, you are going to use the API of [bored API](https://www.boredapi.com/).
 This API gives us a random activity to do every time you call it, for example, if you make the following call:

 ```
 GET https://www.boredapi.com/api/activity